 What had happened?

-From an ego-fueled state, I thought people close to me didn’t see I had a problem.
+From my then state, I thought people close to me didn't see I had a problem.

 People who had known me all my life.